Alaska Bucket List: Four Top Destinations You Can’t Miss

 Boats Docked by Cabins Town, Ketchikan, Alaska

-Ketchikan is the place to play in nature while also immersing yourself in rich local culture.
-Everywhere you look, there are traces of the celebrated Native Alaskans, from beautifully carved, of the best places to savor these dishes include Wilderness Exploration and Crab Feed, George Inlet Crab Feast, Alaska Fish House, and Alava's Fish n' Chowder.
+Ketchikan is home to the largest collection of standing totem poles and is a great place to play in nature while immersing yourself in rich local culture.
+Known as the salmon capital of the world, salmon, crab and halibut dishes can be found throughout the city, often prepared as traditional indigenous cuisines.
+The best places to savor these dishes include Wilderness Exploration and Crab Feed, George Inlet Crab Feast, Alaska Fish House and Alava's Fish n' Chowder.

 An island community facing the Pacific Ocean, Sitka occupies the west shore of Baranof Island.
-Famous for its Tlingit (CLINK-it) Native culture and for being the former capital of Russian Alaska, Sitka wonderfully preserves aspects of all the different cultures that helped mold the city.
-Forested islands dot the view of the shore, where locals live surrounded by rugged mountains and a gorgeous yet icy cold sea.
+Famous for its Tlingit (CLINK-it) Native culture and being the former capital of Russian Alaska, Sitka wonderfully preserves aspects of all the different cultures that helped mold the city.
+Forested islands dot the view of the shore, where locals live surrounded by rugged mountains and a gorgeous, icy-cold sea.
 Here, ancient culture is preserved and thriving, and everyone embraces a deep connection to nature.

 Add an excursion to the mystical Sitka National Park to your Alaska bucket list, where towering hemlock and spruce surround the site of a famous 1804 battle between the indigenous Tlingit and invading Russian traders.
 Totem poles from indigenous groups line the scenic Totem Trail, standing proudly in the rainforest near the ocean.

-Skagway's gold rush history and jaw-dropping scenery make this town a fixture on any Alaska bucket list.
+Skagway's gold rush history and jaw-dropping scenery make this town one of the coolest things to see in Alaska, and a fixture on any Alaska bucket list.
 Imagine a forty-thousand-strong stampede of treasure-seekers saturating the Chilkoot Trail on their way to the Yukon during the Klondike Gold Rush.
-This and more can be imagined or recreated by visiting the Broadway corridor, which features historic shops and restaurants, actors in period costumes, and wooden sidewalks inside the Klondike Gold Rush Historical Park.
-Also, stop by the Mascot Saloon, a historic building that's been restored to its former Gold Rush glory days and is now being used as a museum recounting the lives of the stampeders.
+This and more can be imagined or recreated by visiting the Broadway corridor, which features historic shops and restaurants, actors in period costumes and wooden sidewalks inside the Klondike Gold Rush Historical Park.
+Also, stop by the Mascot Saloon, a historic building that's been restored to its former Gold Rush glory days and is now a museum recounting the lives of the stampeders.

 There's also ample opportunity to get in touch with nature through hiking and backpacking excursions.
 Head to the Chilkoot Trail and follow the same route the stampeders took, or take an Alaskan glacier tour, such as the Laughton hanging glacier in the Sawtooth Range.
 Skagway is a place where you get to see and do things you could never do back home — things you can only do during an Alaska cruise vacation.